thernadi/data_access_helper/README.md

 //LATER DEVELOPMENT PHASE
 - Filtering searching items with more relations via Param, FilterParam
+- Datatable generation by the described attributes with foreign keys constraints.
 - Historical data handling with DBHistoricalRepository
-- Datatable generation by the described attributes with foreign keys constraints.
-- Merging of ItemAttribute collections

 - Better function and parameters description
 - Documentation